ErwinM/acts_as_tenant/README.md

     acts_as_tenant(:account, :foreign_key => 'accountID) # by default AaT expects account_id

-All options available to Rails' own `validates_uniqueness_of` are also available to this method.

 Configuration options
 ---------------------
 An initializer can be created to control (currently one) option in ActsAsTenant.
 Defaults